emilyhalket/template_type_theme/research.md

 feature-img: "img/sample_feature_img_2.png"
 ---

-This is a space to share updates on my research as a PhD student and my projects as an asipiring Data Scientist
+This is a space to share updates on my research as a PhD student.